embeddedartistry/arduino-logger/README.md

 By default, the logging library does not echo logging calls to the serial console.
 You can change the default setting at compile-time using the `LOG_ECHO_EN_DEFAULT` definition.

 The logging library will print the output using the `printf` function.
 To change that output, see the instructions in the [embeddedartistry/arduino-printf](https://github.com/embeddedartistry/arduino-printf) library.
+If you are using the ESP8266, we use the built-in `printf` support instead of the external library.

 The setting can be changed in your build system or by defining the desired value in `platform_logger.h` before including the necessary logging library header.